-The Green Campus Committee registered with An Taisce in early 2016 and aims to achieve the Green Flag within 2 years.
+The Green Campus Committee registered with An Taisce in early 2016 and aims to achieve the Green Flag by the end of 2019.

 “To continue to reduce the use of potable water and find effective, efficient and sustainable ways to source the University's water needs.”